BBGMoura/obsidian-software/Applications/Algorithms/Ransom Note.md

 ```

 **How?**
 In Java, characters are represented using their ASCII (or Unicode) values.
+The characters all have specific number values;
+- `a` has ASCII value of 97
+- `b` has ASCII value of 98
+- `c` has ASCII value of 99

+Therefore, to get the index value, you must perform the following arithmetic:
+- `a` : `letter - "a" = 97 - 97 = 0`
+- `b` : `letter - "a" = 98 - 97 = 1`
+- `c` : `letter - "a" = 99 - 97 = 2`

+These index values now corresponds to a letter in the English alphabet.